tasdep/VAMR_VO/README.md

 ### Development Guidelines
 - Do work in your own branch, with the prefix of your github id followed by feature name.
 Ex: `git checkout -b 'kappibw/project-skeleton'`
+- Add someone else as reviewer on a PR before merging to master.
+- Document your work in the draft report as you go, use it as a scratchbook.

 <!-- USAGE EXAMPLES -->